wp-plugins/formidable/readme.txt

 * PRO: Show a max of 500 options in a data from entries field in the admin to prevent server limits from making the form inaccessible
 * PRO: Make sure the graphs printed from the reports page are not split when printing
 * PRO: Fixed the link to show more text in the custom display to show the text in place or link to the single page correctly depending on the custom display type
-* PRO: Don't use "just show it" data from entries fields in the email checkbox settings
+* PRO: Removed "just show it" data from entries fields in the email checkbox settings
-* PRO: If http isn't included in a url or image field, automatically add it during validation
 * PRO: Remove post custom fields from database if blank
-* PRO: Added date entry updated to custom display shortcodes
 * PRO: Fixed frm-stats shortcode to work with post custom fields combined with the value parameter
 * PRO: Fixed div nesting issue when using collapsible section headings followed by non-collapsible sections headings
-* PRO: Added "wrap" parameter to the frm-graph shortcode to wrap the text in long questions
-* PRO: Added localization to custom display calendar to start on day of the week selected in WordPress settings
 * PRO: Removed separate values checkbox for post status and taxonomy fields
-* PRO: Don't double filter forms if inserted in the dynamic box of a custom display used for posts
+* PRO: Fixed double filtering forms if inserted in the dynamic box of a custom display used for posts
+* PRO: Fixed page size and limit overriding single entry displays

 = 1.06.05 =